dougzilla32/CancelForPromiseKit/README.md

 // …

 /* '<mark><b>promise</b></mark>' here refers to the last promise in the chain.
-Calling '<mark><b>cancel</b></mark>' on any promise in the chain cancels the entire chain, therefore cancelling the last promise in the chain cancels everything: */
+Calling '<mark><b>cancel</b></mark>' on any promise in the chain cancels the entire chain.
+Therefore cancelling the last promise in the chain cancels everything.

+   Note: It may be desirable to hold on to the <mark><b>CancelContext</b></mark> directly rather than a promise so that the promise can be deallocated by ARC when it is resolved. */
 <mark><b>promise.cancel()</b></mark>
 </code></pre>